brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 \end{centering}

 The above is also the median of the prior suggested by Hamel [-@hamel_method_2015].
 The prior is defined as a log normal distribution with parameters $\mu = ln(5.4/A_{\text{max}})$ and $\sigma = 0.438$.
-Using a maximum age of 90 years, the point estimate and median of the prior for $M$ is 0.057 per year.
+Using a maximum age of 95 years, the point estimate and median of the prior for $M$ is 0.057 per year.

-The maximum age of 95 years was selected based on literature values for the U.S. West Coast examining the longevity of quillback rockfish [@loveetal_2002; @Palssonetal_2009; @YamanakaandLacko_rockfish_2001].
-The oldest aged quillback rockfish among available data used in the assessment was 70 years with two observations off the coast of Washington in 1999.
+The maximum age assumed for calculating natural mortality in the base model was 95 years.
+The maximum age of 95 years was based on literature values for the U.S. West Coast examining the longevity of female quillback rockfish [@loveetal_2002; @Palssonetal_2009; @YamanakaandLacko_rockfish_2001]. [@YamanakaandLacko_rockfish_2001] found male longevity to be 76 years.
+The oldest aged quillback rockfish among available data for the assessment were 73, 70, and 69 years, all occurring off the coast of Washington in 1999.

 ### Maturation and Fecundity